Maria1709/Creditcard-fraud2/README.md

 ## Algorithm Selection:

+Null Hypotheses

 ## Challenges involved in credit card fraud detection:

-Large amounts of data is processed daily and when building a model to deal with this it must have the capability to keep up with it, we deal with imbalanced dat which is the majority of the transactions 99.8% are not fraud related thus making it more complex to find the ones that are fraud related. alos we are limited to access to data as it is mainly private, and alos not all fraud cases are reported so this destorts data results.
+Large amounts of data is processed daily and when building a model to deal with this it must have the capability to keep up with it, we deal with imbalanced dat which is the majority of the transactions 99.8% are not fraud related thus making it more complex to find the ones that are fraud related. also we are limited to access to data as it is mainly private, and also not all fraud cases are reported so this destorts data results.
 Our model must detect fraud as fast as possible, we can also deal with imbalance if required.
+The model must be easy to read and simple.

+Loading the data we used this website https://www.kaggle.com/mlg-ulb/creditcardfraud/data#, we then downloaded the cardfraud.csv file and began work on it. we beagn some basic analysis of the dat to get a better understanding of what the data was.
+Some of the data was easy to read such as Time, Amount etc.. but due to confidentiality we had V1 - V28 which was a result of an application of PCA transformation applied to the original ones.

+Time = the number of seconds that have lapsed between  this transaction to the  first one.

+Amount = is the transaction amount

+0 = others

+1 = fraud cases